-At the time the relevant transactions were completed, the Trust received legal advice that it should be entitled to deduct the non-capital losses and claim ITCs.
+At the time the relevant transactions were completed, the Trust received legal advice that it should be entitled to deduct the non-capital losses and SRED expenditures and claim ITCs.
 Based on ongoing discussions with its legal counsel, the Trust remains of the opinion that all tax filings to date were filed correctly and that it will be successful in appealing such Reassessments.
 The Trust intends to continue to vigorously defend its tax filing position.
-In order to do that, the Trust was required to pay 50% of the reassessed amounts as a deposit to the Canada Revenue Agency and Alberta Treasury.
-The Trust has paid a total of \$25.0 million (2020 - \$20.2 million) in deposits to the CRA and Alberta Treasury relating to the Reassessments to date.
-These deposits have been recorded on the statement of financial position.
+In order to do that, the Trust was required to pay 50% of the reassessed amounts as a deposit to the Canada Revenue Agency and to the Alberta Treasury for amounts reassessed for the 2013 taxation year and onwards.
+The Trust has paid a total of \$25 million (2021 - \$25 million) in deposits to the CRA and Alberta Treasury relating to the Reassessments to date.
+These deposits have been recorded on the statement of financial position and are included in Other long-term assets.

-10. Income taxes (continued):
+10. Income taxes (continued)

 The Trust anticipates that legal proceedings through the CRA and the courts will take considerable time to resolve and the payment of the deposits, and any taxes, interest or penalties owing will not materially impact the Trust's payout ratio.

 The Trust firmly believes it will be successful in defending its position and therefore, any current or future deposit paid to the CRA and Alberta Treasury would be refunded, plus interest.

-Should the Trust be unsuccessful, it will be required to pay the remaining reassessed taxes and interest and will not recover the \$25.0 million in deposits paid to December 31, 2021.
+Should the Trust be unsuccessful, it will be required to pay the remaining reassessed taxes and interest and will not recover the \$25.0 million in deposits paid to December 31, 2022.